What Happens on a Cruise, Stays on the Cruise - Part 1

 Lemara raised an eyebrow and smiled - she liked how he had just called all the shots.

-He turned to leave but not before chivalrously aiding Lemara with her Carlton into her room, and their hands brushed against each other as he did so.
+He turned to leave but not before chivalrously aiding Lemara with her Rimowa into her room, and their hands brushed against each other as he did so.

 Those hands have definitely not shucked any oysters or potted any lobsters, Lemara mused.